mobilityhouse/ocpp/README.rst

 Quick start
 -----------

-Below you can find examples on how to create a simple charge point as well as a charge point.
+Below you can find examples on how to create a simple OCPP 2.0 centrl system as well as an OCPP 2.0 charge point.

 .. note::